strblr/react-stored/README.md

 Since they share the same key (`'counter'`), they actually seemlessly share the _same value_ and keep one another in sync _no matter_ how hard you try to unsync them. **Even better** : if you refresh the page, nothing changes.
 The values are persistent.
 You better like them, because they ain't going anywhere unless you change the key or... the key _prefix_ (see [config](#3--the-config-function)).

-The second argument to `useStore`, the number `0` in this case, represents the default counter value, as no persistent save cound be found the first time around.
+The second argument to `useStore`, the number `0` in this case, represents the default counter value, as no persistent save can be found the first time around.

 ## Reference

 ### 1- The `useStore` hook

 This is the cornerstone of this package.
 It 'connects' you to a specific store slot, identified by key, and returns the value at that location as well as an update function.
 It's overall feel mimics `useState`.
-It also listens to any outside change, and rerenders accordingly to keep all the parts of your UI in sync.
+It also listens to any outside change, and rerenders accordingly to keep all parts of your UI in sync.

 It can take up to 3 arguments (only the key is required) :